General Adaptation Syndrome

 Hans Selye and The General Adaptation Syndrome

 Hans Selye (1907–1982) was revolutionary in transforming scientific theories on stress.
 The word 'stress' is used in physics to refer to the interaction between a force and the resistance to counter that force.
-Hans Selye incorporated this term into the medical lexicon to describe "nonspecific response of the body to any demand" (Tan & Yip, 2018).
+Hans Selye incorporated this term into the medical lexicon to describe the "nonspecific response of the body to any demand" (Tan & Yip, 2018).

 Selye's theory hypothesizes that "stress is a major cause of disease because of the long-term hormonal changes stress causes in the body."
 He further theorized that "the body has a limited supply of adaptive energy with which to deal with stress and that this amount declines with continuous exposure."
 He explains that "when there has been trauma, stress levels are chronically high and the body loses its capacity to adapt or recover, leading to adrenal fatigue and exhaustion" (Heller & LaPierre, 2012, Kindle location 1,768).

 A staple of wellness is managing life stress to prevent habitual exhaustion.
-Habitual exhaustion leads to illness and disease.
+Habitual exhaustion (burnout) leads to illness and disease.

 General Adaptation Syndrome and Good Stress